Serpentcoil Island

 Pillars in rooms can be destroyed by normal attacks, and often have an item, monster, or trap hidden inside.

-Underwater Training Groud
+Underwater Training Ground

 Village that only has a blacksmith in terms of facilities.